Displaying a Transparent PNG Image

 Update

 As of May 15th, 2009 cgImage is now written in such a way that it can display transparent PNG files directly.
-And a new program, cgBlendImage, is available to create semi-transparent or blended images of any two 24-bit images.
+Just simply pass the transparent PNG file directly to cgImage.

 Update